pokt-foundation/portal-db/README.md

 Contains all database structs and their associated methods which are used across the Portal API backend Go repos.

 # Development

-## Packages in Use

-- [SQLC](https://docs.sqlc.dev/en/stable/tutorials/getting-started-postgresql.html) - Generates idiomatic type-safe Go code from SQL schema & queries.
-- [Mockery](https://github.com/vektra/mockery) - Generates mock code for all interfaces in the code for testing purposes.

-## Generating code

-**Before committing any code to the repo, run the default Make target (`make`)**

-This will generate SQLC code.
-This is a useful way to check the database `schema.sql` and `query.sql` files for SQL errors.

-It will also generate a mock of the `Driver` interface for testing purposes.
-This mock will automatically reflect changes made to the SQL schema files.

 ## Pre-Commit Installation